hajicj/MUSCIMarker/doc/source/controls.rst

 Only one tool can be selected at a time.
 If there are no selected annotations, pressing "Escape" unselects the current tool.

+**Keyboard shortcuts.** You can use the numbers 1, 2, etc. to select the first, second, etc.-th tool from the top.

 We will now describe the available tools.
 Going from the top down:

 **Trimmed Lasso** Draw a lasso around an object in the image.
 Once you release,